MISP/misp-book/automation/README.md

 ### POST admin/users/delete/

-You can also delete users by POSTing to the below URL, but keep in mind that disabling users (by setting the disabled flag via an edit) is always prefered to keep user associations to events intact.
+You can also delete users by POSTing to the below URL, but keep in mind that disabling users (by setting the disabled flag via an edit) is always preferred to keep user associations to events intact.

 #### Parameters